gseals/product-cards/README.md

 ## Description

 A webpage displaying products (CDs) and the details of each item.
-This project was an exercise in applying HTML, CSS, and Flexbox.
+This project was an exercise in utilizing HTML, CSS, Flexbox, and an image's z-index.

 ## Technologies Used